 Today, glacier basins are a confirmed and well-observed proxy for estimating the impact of global climate shift as shown by Oerlemans (2005) and Moholdt et al. (2010).
-Glacier dynamics and especially annual mass balance is one of the main indicators which allows to quantify the climate influence on the cryosphere (Hagen and Liestøl (1990); Lefauconnier et al. (1993); Hock (2005)).
-Through mass balance study, it is possible to better understand glacier behavior facing phenomena such as global warming.
-But according to Park et al. (2013); Radić et al. (2013), global climate change does not only impact glacier melt as often mentioned, but also the global cryosphere dynamics with strong uncertainties.
-Concerning geomorphological consequences, they are sometimes more difficult to evaluate since they are less visible or they appear with a temporal inertia.
-However, since the Little Ice Age (LIA), the general trend of glacier retreat reshapes para-glacial environment (Rachlewicz (2010); Wiesmann et al. (2012)), revealing new spaces, particularly downstream, in the moraine.
-This area, under the influence of fast glacial retreat, tends to become larger than the glacier itself as described by Friedt et al. (2011).
-Thus, these ice-marginal landforms are a fundamental source of information about the extent and dynamics of former glaciers (Humlum (2000); Paul (2010); Barr and Lovell (2014); Birks et al. (2014)).
-If they are widely used to reconstruct the dimensions of former ice masses and paleoclimate, moraines also give important clues on climate change impact through their present dynamics (Evans (2009)).
-This new ice-free area is not yet completely stabilized and thus exposed to significant movements and geomorphologic changes.
-Even tiny climatic parameters can influence significantly moraine dynamics and morphology (Bernard et al. (2013)).
+Glacier dynamics and especially annual mass balance is one of the main indicators, which allow to quantify the climate influence on the cryosphere (Hagen and Liestøl 1990; Lefauconnier et al. 1999; Hock 2005).
+Through mass balance study, it is possible to better understand glacier behaviour facing phenomena such as global warming.
+But according to Park et al. (2013); Radić et al. (2014), global climate change does not only impact glacier melt as often mentioned, but also the global cryosphere dynamics with strong uncertainties.
+Concerning geomorphological consequences, they are sometimes more difficult to evaluate, since they are less visible or they appear with a temporal inertia.
+However, since the Little Ice Age (LIA), the general trend of glacier retreat reshapes para-glacial environment (Rachlewicz 2010; Wiesmann et al. 2012), revealing new spaces, particularly downstream, in the moraine.
+This area, under the influence of fast glacial retreat, tends to become larger than the glacier itself as described by Friedt et al. (2012).
+Thus, these ice-marginal landforms are a fundamental source of information about the extent and dynamics of former glaciers (Humlum 2000; Paul 2010; Barr and Lovell 2014; Birks et al. 2014).
+If they are widely used to reconstruct the dimensions of former ice masses and paleoclimate, moraines also give important clues on climate change impact through their present dynamics (Evans 2009).
+This new ice-free area is not yet completely stabilized, and thus exposed to significant movements and geomorphologic changes.
+Even tiny climatic parameters can influence significantly moraine dynamics and morphology (Bernard et al. 2013).

-In such a fast-changing environment, fieldwork with classical measurement methods needs to be completed with larger scale investigations through remote sensing observations (Colomina and Molina (2014)).
-Space-borne remote sensors have high temporal and global coverage and remote sensing-based analysis reduces the need for frequent and regular fieldwork.
-However, space-borne remote sensing platforms have their own limitations (Westoby et al. (2012)).
+In such a fast-changing environment, fieldwork with classical measurement methods needs to be completed with larger scale investigations through remote-sensing observations (Colomina and Molina 2014).
+Space-borne remote sensors have high temporal and global coverage and remote-sensing-based analysis reduces the need for frequent and regular fieldwork.
+However, space-borne remote-sensing platforms have their own limitations (Westoby et al. 2012).
 First, data are acquired on specific dates or at a specific time.
 Data acquisition depends upon the satellite's revisit or temporal resolution.
-Moreover, a second limitation consists in the meteorological conditions which influence the data quality.
-In Arctic, cloud cover is a persistent problem for usable acquisitions, and obtaining cloud-free data is yet a great challenge (Bernard et al. (2013)).
-Nevertheless, as assessed by many works (Niethammer et al. (2012); Westoby et al. (2012); Lucieer et al. (2014)) these limitations can easily be overcome by the use of unmanned aerial vehicles (UAVs).
+Moreover, a second limitation consists in the meteorological conditions, which influence the data quality.
+In Arctic, cloud cover is a persistent problem for usable acquisitions, and obtaining cloud-free data is yet a great challenge (Bernard et al. 2013).
+Nevertheless, as assessed by many works (Niethammer et al. 2012; Westoby et al. 2012; Lucieer et al. 2014), these limitations can easily be overcome by the use of unmanned aerial vehicles (UAVs).